KavirajSinghBhati/fylolandingpage/README.md

 Here is a working live demo : https://kavirajsinghbhati.github.io/fylolandingpage/

+## Screenshots

+If you wish to see the screenshots of live site instead, kindly click [here](https://github.com/KavirajSinghBhati/fylolandingpage/blob/master/screenshots.md)

 ## Mobile support

 This page is compatible with devices of all sizes and all OS's, and consistent improvements are being made.